 New Home Sales and Prices Both Gain in Kansas City According to Freshest Data

-The Kansas City, MO market saw an increase in closings of new homes in January year-over-year, and the percentage boost was better than December 2012, suggesting the market may be strengthening.
-Closings increased 37.3% from a year earlier to 114.
-This came on the heels of a 6.5% rise year-over-year in December.
+In the Kansas City, MO market, closings of new homes increased year-over-year in July, and there were suggestions that the market may be improving as the percentage rise was better than June 2013.
+New home closings saw a 32.1% jump from a year earlier to 214.
+This came on the heels of a 6.0% rise year-over-year in June.

-New home closings represented 4.0% of overall housing closings.
-A year ago, 3.0% of total closings were new home closings.
-Closings of new and existing homes increased year-over-year in January after also rising in December year-over-year.
+New home closings made up 4.5% of overall housing closings.
+A year ago, 3.7% of total closings were new home closings.
+Closings of new and existing homes jumped year-over-year in July after also rising in June year-over-year.

 Pricing and Mortgage Trends

-In January, the average price of newly sold homes rose year-over-year to $340,149 per unit, a 9.6% rise.
-This rise is smaller than the 21.0% surge in December year-over-year.
+In July, the average price of newly sold homes gained 5.8% year-over-year to $345,121 per unit.
+This bump is better than the 1.3% lift in June year-over-year.